-- Care Act (2014)

-- Children's Act (2004)

 - Education Act (2002)

 - Working Together to Safeguard Children (2023)

 - KCSIE (2024)

 - Prevent Duty (2023)

 - Serious Crime Act (2015)

 - Dealing with Allegations of Abuse against Teachers and Other Staff (2012) Wiltshire SVPP child protection and Safeguarding procedures

-All Institute staff, and Dyson Technology workplace rotation line managers, technical mentors, Site Security and Sports Staff undergo Safeguarding and Prevent training and annual updates and how to respond if a student at risk begins describing possible harm.
+All staff are trained in how to respond if a child or young person begins describing possible harm.
+All Institute staff, and Dyson Technology workplace rotation line managers, technical mentors, Site Security and Sports Staff undergo Safeguarding and Prevent training and annual updates and how to respond if a child or young person begins describing possible harm.
 The curriculum includes reading and understanding KCSIE (2024) Part 1 and the Institute Safeguarding and Prevent policy and procedures.
 Safeguarding protocols are published on the Staff Intranet for all staff to access.

-The Harassment and Sexual Misconduct policy is the primary source of information in relation to training students and staff related to harassment and sexual misconduct incidents, which includes mandatory annual training for students including bystander training and consent matters and core training for Institute staff.
-Dyson Technology Limited - Choose an item.
-All safeguarding concerns, disclosures or allegations of abuse shall be reported immediately to the Safeguarding team using the online portal [HERE] or via email DIETsafeguarding@dyson.com.
-Where a student at risk may be at immediate risk of harm or abuse, a member of the safeguarding team must be notified verbally straight away, and a report submitted via the portal [link] or email as soon as reasonably practicable thereafter. (see Appendix A for flowchart)
+All child safeguarding concerns, disclosures or allegations of abuse shall be reported immediately to the Safeguarding team using the online portal HERE or via email DIETsafeguarding@dyson.com.
+Where a child may be at immediate risk of harm or abuse, a member of the safeguarding team must be notified verbally straight away, and a report submitted via the portal or email as soon as reasonably practicable thereafter. (see Appendix A for flowchart)